J-Wachs/Z21Client/README.md

 Please note, that when the z21 (in white case) initially was launched, some was locked, and some was unlocked.
 To unlock your z21 or z21Start, you can purchase a unlock code:

+* Roco item 10814.
+Contains a wireless access point and unlock code for z21Start and z21 (white case).
 * Roco item 10818.
 Contains unlock code for z21Start and z21 (white case).
-* Roco item 10814.
-Contains a wireless access point and unlock code for z21Start and z21 (white case).

 Form here on, the term Z21 will be used to refer to all four versions of the Z21 family of central stations.
 If somthing apply to only one of the versions, it will be specified.

-The Z21Client was developed and tested using two z21Start; one locked and one unlocked.
+The Z21Client was developed and tested using two z21Start central stations; one locked and one unlocked.
 This is the reason why none of the LocoNet and CAN bus functionality is implemented in the Z21Client class.

-The is implemented according to the Roco document 'Z21 LAN protocol Specification', version 1.13 EN, dated 6th of November 2023.
+The is implemented according to the Roco document *'Z21 LAN Protocol Specification'*, version 1.13 EN, dated 6th of November 2023.
 The document can be downloaded from the Z21 website.

 ## Fully functional example project